I Didn’t Buy: Empowering online consumer activism against environmental collapse

 • Tim Kindberg (Matter || Media) is a digital technologist who co-devises creative and technological responses to issues including the environment and social justice, emphasising collective action.

-• Dr. Fiona Spotswood (Management) uses social practice theory to explore social media marketing programmes and everyday practices and routines that are collectively performed.
+• Fiona Spotswood (Management) uses social practice theory to explore social media marketing programmes and everyday practices and routines that are collectively performed.
 She is interested in the role of marketing in behaviour change and how marketing can be used as a tool to create value for consumers as they engage in more sustainable practices.